tythonco/tython-website/README.md

 ## Testing New Content

-To test updates locally run `npm test` and open http://localhost:4000
+To test updates locally run `npm test` from the `gh-pages` branch and open http://localhost:4000

 ## Blog Posts